What do you need to know when buying property?

-Choose your realtor wisely.
+Choose your agent wisely.

 Look to the future when purchasing real estate.

 If you are purchasing a home, how long do you expect to live there?
 Will the home meet a growing families needs?
 Or is it the right purchase if you will be retiring in the near future?
 Is the area stable or in transition?
 If it is a commercial property what conditions can affect its value in the coming years?
-These are all questions that your realtor can help you consider in your evaluation of a property as well as many more.
+These are all questions that your realtor can help you consider in your evaluation of a property as well as much more.

 Know what you can realistically afford.

 As we all know, life happens.
-When purchasing property you should evaluate your finances to understand how much you can spend.
+When purchasing a property you should evaluate your finances to understand how much you can spend.
 Make sure that you take all costs into consideration, such as taxes, insurance and upkeep.
 Keep in mind that other costs may arise in the future, particularly if you are purchasing an older home.
 Here is a mortgage affordability calculator that can help you figure out what you can afford.

 Understand your contracts and obligations.

 You need to be aware of the all the obligations covered in your documents.
 Read through your purchase contract and if you have any questions ask BEFORE you sign.
 You may want to have your lawyer review the documents, particularly if it is a complex transaction.
 If you discussed any conditions with the seller that affect the sale, make sure these are stated clearly in the contract.
 This would include things like repairs that are promised to be completed before closing, inspections and other items that affect the sale of the property.